Wide Reads

 Original text

-n Saturday, the thirty-first of August, everything in the Rostóvs’ house seemed topsy-turvy.
+On Saturday, the thirty-first of August, everything in the Rostóvs’ house seemed topsy-turvy.
 All the doors were open, all the furniture was being carried out or moved about, and the mirrors and pictures had been taken down.
 There were trunks in the rooms, and hay, wrapping paper, and ropes were scattered about.
 The peasants and house serfs carrying out the things were treading heavily on the parquet floors.
 The yard was crowded with peasant carts, some loaded high and already corded up, others still empty.
+The voices and footsteps of the many servants and of the peasants who had come…

 Master this chapter.
 Complete your experience